Thank you for a wonderful Summer 2021.

 At Fessenden Day Camp, children have fun at activities they love and discover new and exciting passions to pursue.
-Every day, campers participate in a wide range of activities, from our renown swimming program, archery and tennis, to theater, multimedia arts and digital photography.
+Every day, campers participate in a wide range of activities, from our renown swimming program, archery and tennis, to arts and crafts and multimedia arts.
 Through exposure to a range of activities, campers learn which ones they enjoy most, while building self-confidence and creating friendships that will last beyond the summer.

 Fessenden Day Camp makes the summer such a fun and warm learning experience for children because we’re big enough to provide the full range of activities and facilities found at large camps, yet small enough so that we get to know every child well.